singh1114/best/_posts/2020-04-25-svm-support-vector-machines-in-machine-learning.md

 * It doesn't work on observations where no clear hyperplane is present between different classes.
 * A small addition of observation near the hyperplane can lead to a lot of change in the hyperplane making it a lot volatile.

-To cope with the disadvantages of Maximal Margin classifiers, we are introduced to the concept of soft margin, or we create a hyperplane which almost separates the classes, rather than surely separating the classes.
+To cope with the disadvantages of Maximal Margin classifiers, we are introduced to the concept of soft margin.

+Simly put, we create a hyperplane which almost separates all of the classes, rather than surely separating all of the classes.
 This brings us to the concept of Support Vector Classifier.

 ## Support vector classifier